hby/tock/README.md

 The number of days in month depends on the month as well as whether it is a leap year.

-And it is here we get a glimpse behind the curtain and see more of how simple numbers actually work.
+And it is here we get a glimpse behind the curtain and see how simple numbers actually work.
 When a base 10 digit advances from 9, the new sequence of numbers it will count through is determined by the higher order digits.
-But, as it happens, for natural numbers in our world, that sequence is a constant 0 through 9.
+But, as it happens, for natural numbers in our world, that sequence is a constant (0 ...
+9).

 Generalizing, we get this.
 ```